tmorin/ceb/book/builders-and-decorators/TemplateBuilder.md

 const builder = TemplateBuilder.get('<strong>the content</strong>')
 ```

+The builder and underlying decorators are also technically documented: [TemplateBuilder](../api/classes/templatebuilder.html).

 ## Initialize the shadow DOM

 By default, the builder initializes the light DOM of the custom element.